yugabyte/yb-sql-workshop/isolation-levels/README.md

 * Session creation and termination.

-* Executing SQL statements, printing, for each execution, an informal plain English version translation.
+* Executing SQL statements—printing, for each execution, an informal plain English version translation.
 (Setting the serialization level is done by executing a SQL statement.)

 * Committing in the absence of error, and reporting this.

 * Detecting a serialization error, rolling back, and reporting this.

 I want to detect a serialization error as a normal, if arguably regrettable, exception, that I handle and then let my program continue.
 I need to do this to make the output optimally readable.
 However, it would be meaningless to attempt to execute any of the subsequent SQL statements that implement the programmed steps of a transaction after any one statement execution has suffered a serialization error.
 Therefore I set a flag so that I can turn such attempts into no-ops.
-Of course, a normal program—rather than one written as a teaching aid—would simply abort a transaction immediately on detecting a serialization error and attempt a retry.
+Of course, a normal program, rather than one written as a teaching aid, would simply abort a transaction immediately on detecting a serialization error and attempt a retry.

 The common module’s API has procedures to create a session and return a handle for it, to terminate a session, to commit in the specified session, to rollback in the specified session, and to execute a specified SQL text in the specified session.
 To keep the code simple, there is no provision for binding values to prepared statements, or for fetching and showing the results of executing a “select” statement.
 Rather, because different “select” statements specify different columns with query-specific datatypes, fetching and showing the results is left to the use-case-specific module that uses the common module’s services.
 It can do this via the session’s handle.